 The heart of Myrtle Beach proper is U.S. 501, which connects nearby Conway with the beach and is a virtual "golf corridor."
 An intriguing and varied trio of courses, operated as Mystical Golf, includes the Dan Maples-designed Man O' War, The Wizard and The Witch.
 Man O' War features water on every hole, a pair of island greens and even an "island par-4," the water-surrounded ninth; The Wizard was built along the lines of Scottish links courses; while The Witch is a classic parkland layout wending its way through old-growth forests.

 Also situated along 501 are The Hackler Course, part of Coastal Carolina University; the three courses (King's North, South Creek and West) of Myrtle Beach National, all designed by "The King," Arnold Palmer; another trio of courses at The Legends (Heathland, and Parkland by Tom Doak, Moorland by P.B.
-Dye); Arrowhead Country Club, a 27-hole layout by PGA Tour legend Raymond Floyd and Tom Jackson; Jackson's River Oaks Golf Plantation and the World Tour Golf Links, with 18 homage holes modeled after courses such as Augusta National and St. Andrews.
+Dye); Arrowhead Country Club, a 27-hole layout by PGA Tour legend Raymond Floyd and Tom Jackson; Jackson's River Oaks Golf Club and the World Tour Golf Links, with 18 homage holes modeled after courses such as Augusta National and St. Andrews.

 Located near Pine Lakes on U.S. 17 Bypass are two old favorites - Myrtlewood Golf Club's Pinehills and Palmetto courses - and a relative newcomer, Grande Dunes Resort Course by veteran PGA Championship designer Roger Rulewich.
 Arcadian Shores, yet another classic Robert Trent Jones design, is a short drive on 17 from Grande Dunes.